alexbinary/SQLite.swiftly/project.md

 that we expose to the user.
 That is why these are hidden from the user.

-## What is the expected overall quality
+## Quality and development experience

+The system under development is subject to the highest standard of quality, both in the final product and in the methodology.

-The system is correct and efficient, the code is clean, minimalist and documented.
+In all aspect of the system, the code is clean, minimalist, and strives for efficiency.

-Documentation is extensive and well-crafted.
+Documentation is extensive and well-crafted, and encompasses the code itself as well as the design in general.

-The system is heavily tested.
+The system is heavily tested with a suite of automated tests that are run as often as possible and rigorously maintained.

-Common development tasks are automated and high-quality tools are provided.
+Common development tasks are automated and high-quality tools are provided, creating a robust and welcoming development environement that gives contributor confidence and encourages the best practices available.